Vicki R. Harding

 Representative real estate transactions handled by Ms. Harding include:

-Ms. Harding is on the board of governors of the American College of Real Estate Lawyers.
-She has been listed in Who's Who Legal: USA - Real Estate and in The Best Lawyers in America in both Real Estate Law and Bankruptcy and Creditor-Debtor Rights Law, and has been selected for inclusion on the Michigan Super Lawyers lists.
+Ms. Harding has been listed in Who's Who Legal: USA - Real Estate and in The Best Lawyers in America in both Real Estate Law and Bankruptcy and Creditor-Debtor Rights Law, and has been selected for inclusion on the Michigan Super Lawyers lists.
+She also is a member of the Real Property, Trust and Estate Law Section (RPTE) of the American Bar Association (ABA) and is chair of the Emerging Issues and Specialty Leases Committee.

 - representing a national automotive supplier in leasing and subleasing warehouse and office space in a number of jurisdictions and in selling excess manufacturing facilities